 Dr. Marsha Gordon is the author, most recently, of "Film is Like a Battleground: Sam Fuller’s War Movies" (Oxford University Press, 2017).
 She is also the co-editor of "Learning with the Lights Off: A Reader in Educational Film" and the former editor of "The Moving Image" journal (U Minnesota Press).

-She is currently completing a collection of essays about non-theatrical film and race, co-edited with Dr. Allyson Nadia Field, which is under contract to Duke University Press.
-She is also wrapping up production on her first documentary, Rendered Small, which she co-directed.
+She has completed a collection of essays about non-theatrical film and race, co-edited with Dr. Allyson Nadia Field, which is forthcoming with Duke University Press in 2019.
+She recently co-directed her first documentary, Rendered Small, which is currently playing on the festival circuit.

-Marsha has taught courses on War Documentaries, Sam Fuller/Nicholas Ray/Douglas Sirk, Educational Film, American War Film, Women & Film, 1950s American Film, Hitchcock + Wilder, Studio Era Hollywood, Warner Bros. in the Golden Age, The Musical, History of Film to 1940, African American Film, International Crime Film, Introduction to Film, and Film & Literature.
+Marsha has taught courses on Working Women in Pre-1960s Hollywood Film, War Documentaries, Sam Fuller/Nicholas Ray/Douglas Sirk, Educational Film, American War Film, Women & Film, 1950s American Film, Hitchcock + Wilder, Studio Era Hollywood, Warner Bros. in the Golden Age, The Musical, History of Film to 1940, African American Film, International Crime Film, Introduction to Film, and Film & Literature.